Memories of Reunion Lake Millwood Fishing Trip

 not know how unique until my cell phone rang.

-It was Joel asking if I wanted to meet him and Perry in Texarkana for
+It was Joel asking if I wanted to meet him and Perry in Texarkana for lunch.

-easy to get to.”
+get to.”
 Yeah right!

 Seaweed called while we were eating and asked if we wanted to have a